-Let's reimagine what life in financial services might be like in 2025.
+Imagining what life in financial services might be like in 2025.

-The financial services industry has undergone a decade of massive upheaval - and Covid-19 seems certain to lead to further disruption.
+The financial services industry has undergone a decade of massive upheaval - but another era of fresh disruption is just around the corner.

 In the aftermath of the global banking crisis, the industry had to fundamentally rethink the customer relationship as well as their product portfolios, channel strategies and the demands placed on them by regulators.
-Technology and people have been at the heart of this change.
-Digital interaction has overtaken the physical branch as the main point of contact, and a new wave of digital native challengers have shaken up traditional business models in both the banking and insurance worlds.
+Technology and people have been at the heart of this change, with digital interaction overtaking the traditional branch as the main point of contact, and a new wave of digital native challengers shaking up traditional business models in both the banking and insurance worlds.

 There has also been a transformation in the level of service that customers expect from their financial services institutions, however they choose to interact with them.
-Likewise, businesses are increasingly having to reimagine the idea of the workplace as employees' expectations increase.
-Following the pandemic, employee experience is now key to a business enjoying the fruits of a loyal and productive workforce.
+Likewise employees' expectations of their workplaces have increased rapidly alongside the development of technologies they use in their personal lives.